Affidavit of Thomas Ewing Bulleit, Jr. August 22, 2011

 36. In concert with Meridian Communications of Lexington, Kentucky, I designed the Bulleit Bourbon bottle, shown in Exhibit A. I imported the bottles from England, sourced the cork closures in the U.S., and had the adhesive back labels printed here in Kentucky.

 The first bottle was an open mold; Tom did not design it.
-A woman named, Meredith designed the label at Meridian Communications.
+A woman, Meredith, designed the label at Meridian Communications.
 I worked at Meridian communications; I have social security payment stubs to prove the money I earned while working there.
 Fran Taylor was never part of the meetings that I knew of, and she was guided into saying that she did not remember me working there.
 I helped choose between the mock-ups of the labels and gave input of changes in the labels.
 Tom has left out my participation here, along with several other key players.
-This contradicts The Bourbon Review’s amazing expose on opinions.
+This contradicts The Bourbon Review.

 37. Our son, Thomas E. Bulleit III (Tucker), was born on June 10, 1992.

 Tucker is adopted from Los Angeles.
-Tom has left this out here, and has continually misdirected the public that I am also adopted.
-I have the necessary birth certificates to prove my legitimacy in this pedophile’s bloodline.
+Tom has left this out here, and has continually misdirected the public that Tucker is his biological child and that I am adopted.
+I have the necessary birth certificates to prove my legitimacy.